SumithShetty1/sam-voice-assistant/README.md

   ```

 ### 6. Run the Program:
-  You can run the project directly from PyCharm or by using the terminal.
+  You can run the project directly from PyCharm or by using the terminal:
   ```bash
   python main.py
   ```